 - Proof methods relevant to compilation: (bi)simulation, logical relations, game semantics, trace semantics, multi-language semantics, embedded interpreters.

 - Formal verification of secure compilation chains (protection mechanisms, compilers, linkers, loaders), machine-checked proofs, translation validation, property-based testing.

-Extended abstracts should be submitted in PDF format and not exceed 2 pages.
+Extended abstracts should be submitted in PDF format and not exceed 2 pages (references not including).
 They should be formatted in two-column layout, 10pt font, and be printable on A4 and US Letter sized paper.
 We recommend using the new acmart LaTeX style in

 Submissions are not anonymous and should provide sufficient detail to be assessed by the program committee.
 Presentation at the workshop does not preclude publication elsewhere.

 To make sure you receive such announcements in the future please subscribe to the low-traffic mailing list.